SilvinoCarranza/pst-install-configo/README.md

 </p>
 <br />
 Now we are createing a couple of agent accounts jane doe and john doe.
-To set a password click set new password then uncheck send the agent a password reset email For jane doe under access then primary depratments we are going to make jane a sysadmin and supreme admin then under we are making teams we are placeing her in online banking for john doe under access he will be under support and view only  for team leave it how it is.
+To set a password click set password then uncheck send the agent a password reset email.
+Then set the password and click update
+For jane doe under access then primary depratments we are going to make jane a sysadmin and supreme admin then under we are making teams we are placeing her in online banking for john doe under access he will be under support and view only  for team leave it how it is.